Bee: Flight

+In the 1930s, calculations based on the aerodynamics of fixed wings appeared to show that insect flight was impossible, with results taken from equations meant for aircraft to wings that beat rapidly through short arcs.
+The author of the study remarked that "one should not be surprised that the results of the calculations do not square with reality," but this comment was later taken out of context and gave rise to the myth that "the bumblebee should not be able to fly."

+In fact, those early models were never suited to describe how insects fly.
+Studies later showed that bees and many other insects produce lift through swirling vortices that form along the leading edge of the wing.
+High-speed imaging and robotic wing experiments confirmed that lift in bees results from rapid wing reversals and high wing-beat frequency, which together sustain the airflow needed to stay in the air.

 Navigation, communication, and finding food

-The ethologist Karl von Frisch studied navigation in the honey bee.
-He showed that honey bees communicate by the waggle dance, in which a worker indicates the location of a food source to other workers in the hive.
-He demonstrated that bees can recognize a desired compass direction in three different ways: by the sun, by the polarization pattern of the blue sky, and by the earth's magnetic field.
-He showed that the sun is the preferred or main compass; the other mechanisms are used under cloudy skies or inside a dark beehive.
-Bees navigate using spatial memory with a "rich, map-like organization".
+The ethologist Karl von Frisch showed that honey bees communicate by the waggle dance, a pattern of movement that informs other workers about the direction and distance to food.
+He showed that honey bees use the sun as their main compass but can still locate its position on cloudy days by reading the polarization pattern of skylight.
+They use spatial memory with a "rich, map-like organization".

 Digestion

 The gut of bees is relatively simple, but multiple metabolic strategies exist in the gut microbiota.
 Pollinating bees consume nectar and pollen, which require different digestion strategies by somewhat specialized bacteria.
 While nectar is a liquid of mostly monosaccharide sugars and so easily absorbed, pollen contains complex polysaccharides: branching pectin and hemicellulose.
 Approximately five groups of bacteria are involved in digestion.
 Three groups specialize in simple sugars (Snodgrassella and two groups of Lactobacillus), and two other groups in complex sugars (Gilliamella and Bifidobacterium).
 Digestion of pectin and hemicellulose is dominated by bacterial clades Gilliamella and Bifidobacterium respectively.
 Bacteria that cannot digest polysaccharides obtain enzymes from their neighbors, and bacteria that lack certain amino acids do the same, creating multiple ecological niches.

-Although most bee species are nectarivorous and palynivorous, some are not.
-Particularly unusual are vulture bees in the genus Trigona, which consume carrion and wasp brood, turning meat into a honey-like substance.
+Although most bee species eat nectar and pollen, some do not.
+The vulture bees in the genus Trigona, consume carrion and the immature stages of wasps, turning meat into a honey-like substance.
+Bees drink guttation drops from leaves for energy and nutrients.